tonomoshia/lizreiher/_posts/2025-11-08-ai-bootcamp-day3.md

 description: Final reflections from Day 3 of South Florida Tech Hub’s AI Bootcamp — building prototypes, testing ideas, and learning that progress matters more than perfection.
 ---

-## AI Bootcamp Day 3: Building, Testing, and Thinking Beyond the Bootcamp

 The final day of South Florida Tech Hub’s AI Bootcamp wrapped up with a mix of reflection, experimentation, and project demos that proved how much ground we covered in just three sessions.

 ### Lessons from the Roundtable